 As a pre-clinical study, GENEGUT will be the first, potentially revolutionary step toward delivering an advanced form of treatment that more than three million patients in Europe alone could benefit from.
 This would be the first option for these patients to finally manage the chronic disease and lead a life of improved quality.

-The project starting in October of 2022, is coordinated by the School of Pharmacy of the University College Cork and, through a patient-centred approach, brings together the European Federation of Crohn’s and Ulcerative Colitis Associations with renowned researchers, expert clinical scientists, SMEs and large pharma companies.
+The project starting in October of 2022, is coordinated by the School of Pharmacy of the University College Cork and, through a patient-centred approach, brings together the European Federation of Crohn’s and Ulcerative Colitis Associations with renowned researchers, expert clinical scientists, SMEs and large pharma companies and the First General Assembly of the project took place in Cork, Ireland on 10 January 2023.

 For more information: Download the press release as PDF